mrkkrp/markkarpov.com/tutorial/megaparsec.md

 Unlike the `fail`-based approach, trivial parse errors are easy to pattern-match on, inspect, and modify.

-For fancy errors we correspondingly have the `fancyFaliure` combinator:
+For fancy errors we correspondingly have the `fancyFailure` combinator:

 ```haskell
 fancyFailure :: MonadParsec e s m